NikKowPHP/social-brain/chapters/chapter-19.md

 ---
 ### **Part 2: The Conductor's Legacy (The Capstone Climax)**

 ***The Setup: The Final Performance.*** *David’s campaign of quiet sabotage has succeeded in creating enough doubt to force a final, high-stakes leadership meeting.
-On the table: the budget for Phase 2 of the Phoenix Project.
-Maria knows David will be there to make his final play to have the project defunded and its resources re-allocated to his own initiatives.
-This is her final exam.*
+The agenda was simple: a go/no-go decision on Phase 2 of the Phoenix Project.
+Maria knew David's goal was not just to cut the budget, but to have the project killed entirely, freeing up its resources for his own initiatives.
+This was her final exam.*

 The mood in the boardroom was tense.
 As Maria began to speak, she could feel her heart starting to race.
 She paused, took a silent **[ICON: Lungs] Conductor’s Breath**, and began.